Content Mapping: The Ultimate Step-By-Step Guide

 3. Map Out the Buyer's Journey

-A buyer’s journey is the process a buyer follows while making a buying decision.
+A customer journey is the process a buyer follows while making a buying decision.
 Their thoughts, emotions, and actions prompt them to take each step through their journey.

 For example, their journey may start with the idea of wearing the right shoes for sports activities.
 In this case, they would search for “sports shoes” as the first step in their buying journey.